The central limit theorem on nilpotent Lie groups: Introduction

 Let $G$ be a simply connected nilpotent Lie group with Lie algebra $\kg$.
-We let $s$ be the step (or nilpotency class) of $\kg$, that is the smallest integer $s$ such that $G^{[s+1]}=\{1\}$, where $G^{[i]}:=[G,G^{[i-1]}]$ is the central descending series.
 We identify $G$ with $\kg$ via the exponential map.
-We denote by $*$ the Lie product, which we view as being defined on $\kg$.
+Let $s$ be the step (or nilpotency class) of $\kg$, that is the smallest integer $s$ such that $\kg^{[s+1]}=\{0\}$, where $\kg^{[i]}:=[\kg,\kg^{[i-1]}]$ is the central descending series.
+We denote by $*$ the Lie product on $G$, which we view as being defined on $\kg$.
 By abuse of notation we also denote by $*$ the associated convolution product of measures on $\kg$.
-We note that $*$ is given by a polynomial map on $\kg$ as follows from the Campbell-Hausdorff formula \cite{dynkin47}:
+Note that $*$ is given by a polynomial map on $\kg$ as follows from the Campbell-Hausdorff formula \cite{dynkin47}:

 We consider a random walk $S_n=X_1* \ldots * X_n$ associated to a probability measure $\mu$ on $(\kg,*)$.
 We let $\mu_{ab}$ be the projection of $\mu$ onto the abelianization $\kg_{ab}:=\kg/[\kg,\kg]$ and $\XXab=\E(\mu_{ab}) \in \kg_{ab}$ the mean.